 Species Status Environmental Baseline for Potential Habitat Potential Habitat Presence/Species Potential for Occurrence within the Assessment Area Species Analysis Required Determination of Effect Bobolink (Dolichonyx oryzivorus) Concern The Bobolink has a large nesting range in North America that expanded with historical anthropogenic habitat changes.
 Breeding habitat includes tall grass areas, flooded meadows, prairie, deep cultivated grains, and hayfields.
 Nests are on the ground in small hollows in areas concealing herbaceous vegetation.
-Individuals tend to return to breed in the same area in successive years, especially if that site has had good bobolink productivity. e No further analysis will be required for this species.
+Individuals tend to return to breed in the same area in successive years, especially if that site has had good bobolink productivity.
+No preferred nesting habitat exists for this species within the Assessment Area due to the lack of herbaceous vegetative cover, therefore, potential for occurrence is unlikely.
+No further analysis will be required for this species.
 "No Impact" Pyrrhuloxia (Cardinalis sinuatus) Concern The Pyrrhyloxia nests in mesquite, thorny bushes, about 1.5-2.5 meters above the ground resting insecurely on small twigs away from the trunk and main branches.
 Breeding occurrences include nesting areas as well as foraging areas.
 No preferred nesting habitat exists for this species within the Assessment Area due to the lack of nesting material for reproductive success, therefore, potential for occurrence is unlikely.
 No further analysis will be required for this species.
 "No Impact"